 Cavers working in 204 (Steinbrückenhöhle) used the eponymous stone bridge as a bivouac.
 The sloping floor was terraced and flat sleeping and cooking areas were made.
 Tarpaulins were put up to reduce the drips and wind.
 Water was obtained from snow at 231, collecting drips in 231 and a funnel inserted in a grike on the roof of the stone bridge.
 Initially two, and later 3 butts were used for water storage.

-This has been the main high camp since 2002; it has been extensively reterraced to increase its capacity (as of 2003 it could sleep 12 and by 2017 22 could be jammed in), the water collection methods refined, and a cooking area created, to give an exceedingly comfortable bivvy site.
+This has been the main high camp used every year since 2002; it has been extensively reterraced to increase its capacity (as of 2003 it could sleep 12 and by 2017 22 could be jammed in), the water collection methods refined, and a cooking area created, to give an exceedingly comfortable bivvy site.
 A much larger single tarp covering the whole length, used since 2015, has made it much drier at the back, and the place is now very civilised indeed.
 See the bivvy rigging guide for tarp erection details.

 In 2004-2007, the 76 Eislufthöhle re-exploration project necessitated a camp close to the 76 entrance.
 A bivouac was established in a convenient rock shelter nearby.
 This was also used in 2012,13,15,16.
 Camping on the nearby grassy bit, which has room for 2 small tents is a lot warmer than staying in the bivi cave.